ismaberra/ml-higgs-classification/README.md

 y_train unbalanced : use duplication to balance

+---- y_train

+- Can either use random oversampling (sample rows with replacement of the neg class) until reach a balanche of choise (30/70 for ex)

+- Or use class weights for some functions : logit and reg logit

 6 constant features to drop : [9, 11, 12, 18, 19, 22]
 2 near constant features to drop : [280, 281]